mrexodia/mrexodia.github.io/_posts/30-05-2016-Github-Gpg.md

 ## Final words

-That's about it, your PGP passphrase should cache for a while so you shouldn't be bothered with entering your passphrase every single time you commit.
+That's about it, your passphrase should cache for a while so you shouldn't be bothered with entering your passphrase every single time you commit.
 You can configure your caching times here:

 ![gpg cache](http://i.imgur.com/TMT2T9t.png)